EricWay1024/typst-cv/resume.typ

   title: link("https://github.com/EricWay1024/nott-course")[Nott Course],
   kind: "Web application",
   date: "Jun 2022",
-  details: [An unofficial enhancement of the University of Nottingham course catalogue, written with React and C++.], )
+  details: [An unofficial enhancement of the University of Nottingham course catalogue,written with React and C++.], )